 4. Stir the garlic into the onion.
 Cook and stir for 1 min, then add the tomatoes.
 Season with a pinch more salt and pepper and cook for 5 mins, stirring once or twice till the tomatoes have started to collapse.

 5. While the tomatoes cook roughly chop the olives.
 Pick the oregano leaves off the stems and roughly chop them.

 6. Stir the olives and most of the oregano into the tomatoes.
-Crumble in the stock cube and pour in 300ml water.
+Crumble in the stock cube and pour in 300ml cold water.
 Pop a lid on the pan and simmer for 10 mins.

 7. While the tomato sauce simmers, slice any really thick cores out of the rainbow chard and shred the leaves.

 8. Stir the rainbow chard and stalks into the tomato sauce.
 Simmer, with the lid off, for 3 mins to start to wilt the chard.
 Slide the haddock fillets into the tomato sauce - you can halve the fillets if that helps them fit in your pan.
 Put the lid back on the pan and gently cook the haddock in the tomato sauce for 3-5 mins.
 The fish should be white, opaque and easily flake when pressed with a fork.